Hormuz, Iran: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. It's important that you find the correct type.
-The majority of adapters on sale are simply plug changers and require your devices to adjust the voltage themselves.
+A plug adapter that supports outlet types C and F. Check that you find the right type.
+The vast majority of adapters for sale now are simply plugs and require your electronics to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should be appropriate for most places.
+This one is sufficent for most places.

 December